jpuritz/BIO_594_2019/Final_Assignment/Swan/README.md

 ##### Acknowledgement
-I thank Erin Roberts for her well-documented analysis pipeline and troubleshooting effort, and Evelyn Takyi for all her support as well.
-Last but not least, I thank Jon for all his valuable input.
+I thank Erin Roberts for her well-documented analysis pipeline and troubleshooting effort, and Evelyn Takyi for her support as well.
+Last but not least, I thank Jon for his valuable input.